-As conclusion, Insulin signaling pathway is involved in protein synthesis, gluconeogenesis and proliferation.
-ERBB signaling pathway also is involved in protein synthesis and cell cycle.
-In this study some gene expressions, which exist in insulin and ErbB signal pathways (MTOR, RPTOR, PIK3CA, AKT1, ErbB4, PRKAR2A, and PRKACB) were examined.
-There is no significant expression difference about GYS1 and RICTOR genes expression levels in MM patients.
-Especially ErbB4 and MTOR, RPTOR, PIK3CA, AKT1, PRKAR2A, PRKACB genes expression levels were found 3-10 times upregulated than control group.
-The genes that were involved in this study and our results can be useful for explanation of etiopathogenesis in MM.
+In conclusion, insulin signaling pathway is involved in protein synthesis, gluconeogenesis and proliferation.
+ErbB signaling pathway is also involved in protein synthesis and cell cycle.
+In this study, some gene expressions which exist in insulin and ErbB signal pathways (MTOR, RPTOR, PIK3CA, AKT1, ErbB4, PRKAR2A, and PRKACB) were analyzed.
+There was no significant difference between the expression of GYS1 and RICTOR genes in MM patients.
+Especially ErbB4 and MTOR, RPTOR, PIK3CA, AKT1, PRKAR2A, PRKACB genes expression levels were found to be 3-10 times greater than in control group.
+Our results can be useful for explanation of the etiopathogenesis of MM.